 In case of proper use and in moderate doses, caffeine is a useful product that allows us to feel alert and improve our mental and physical performance without any harm to our health.
 Regular consumption of moderate doses of this alkaloid also has a positive effect on our health – improves metabolism, increases muscle strength, eliminates fatigue etc. But everybody knows that we can easily go overboard with it and get some adverse effects, which we’ve described above.

 Scientists agree that 400 mg of caffeine per day is the maximum safe dose for an adult.
 This is about five cups of espresso or one venti size coffee from Starbucks (400 ml) per day.
-Of course, it is better not to reach this figure at all, because a safe dosage of caffeine is different for each person, and it can be much less than the specified maximum.
+Of course, it is better not to reach this figure at all, even if it’s the best coffee in the world, because a safe dosage of caffeine is different for each person, and it can be much less than the specified maximum.
 Moreover, there are a lot of people with different sensitivity to it.

-We sincerely hope that our article will help you to control your daily intake of caffeine and enjoy your favourite drinks without remorse and stay healthy and energized!
+We sincerely hope that our article will help you to control your daily intake of caffeine and enjoy your favorite drinks without remorse and stay healthy and energized!

 Well, the story was loooong, but we hope you’ve enjoyed the ride!
 Thank for being with us!
 Stay tuned!